aramean/go-podman-compose/README.md

 ## Installing

 ### From binary
-Binaries for your architecture will soon be available in <a href="/src/bin">src/bin</a> folder.
+Neutral builds with binaries for your architecture will soon be available in <a href="/src/bin">src/bin</a> folder.

 ### From source
 To compile from source, simply run `make && make install`